 Seven reasons we love Windsor

 Windsor is the essence of Britain ancient and modern, with a host of fabulous attractions.
-No wonder the Queen loves it!
+No wonder the King loves it!
 Here are seven very good reasons why we love Windsor and think it is one of the best places for a second home…

-1. Windsor has got the Queen’s favourite castle!
+1. Windsor has got a Royal castle!

 2. Windsor is perhaps the most exclusive wedding venue in the world